 Global Ambassadors

-WSC can nominate a person of significant contribution to supply chain, logistics and transport as an WiLAT Ambassador.
+WSC can nominate a person of significant contribution to supply chain, logistics and transport as a WiLAT Ambassador.
 Their nomination needs to be approved by COT and they will be awarded a certificate signed by the CILT President.
 They can hold that role for a period of two (2) years at which time the honour can be renewed.

-Sponsorship [Subject to propose changes from WiLAT Africa Group]
+Sponsorship [Global Fund]

 Should WSC wish to collect monies from corporate (or individual) sponsorship, CILT Countries or CILT Members then